AntonRize/WILL/index.md

 # WILL Geometry Research

-T**This work is not an attempt to replace or dispute existing physics but rather to reinterpret it from a geometric and philosophical standpoint.**
+**This work is not an attempt to replace or dispute existing physics but rather to understend it from a geometric and philosophical standpoint.**